xiaoella/sentiment_analysis_amazon_reviews/README.md

 ```
 Please select a review using an index number:
 text
-Invalid input.
+Invalid input: invalid literal for int() with base 10: 'text'.
+Please enter a number between 0 and 28331.
+Please select a review using an index number:
+-1
+Invalid input: Index out of range.
+Please enter a number between 0 and 28331.
 Please select a review using an index number:
 ```

 ## Evaluation of Results